adslbarxatov/SCP/docs/index.md

 # Introduction

-This Policy (SCP), its positions and conclusion describes general rules that we follow in our functioning and in all our projects.
-It is ***required to be acquainted and must be respected by all participants of all our communities***.
+This Policy (SCP), its positions and conclusion describes general rules that Lab follows in its functioning and all projects.
+It is ***required to be acquainted and must be respected by all participants of all Lab communities***.

+Note that:
-Note that this Policy is protective and not restrictive.
-However, failure to become familiar with the Policy does not deprive the administration of the right to apply it.
+1. This Policy is protective and not restrictive.
+However, failure to become familiar with the Policy does not deprive the Lab administration of the right to apply it.
+2. Publication of developments / products / materials / other elements that aren’t consistent with the Policy in materials / comments / feeds of any community / channel / hosting managed by the Laboratory may be limited or terminated at decision of the administration.

 &nbsp;